department-of-veterans-affairs/va.gov-team/products/identity/Products/Product Briefs/Request & Support Post-MVP.md

 ## Problem Statement:
-Now that we have an MVP of the Request & Support out in the world, we need to iterate on it so that it covers all of the request types, refine the process by which we fulfill requests and measure how we are doing.
+Once we have the initial Request & Support identity slackbot out into the world, we need to iterate on it so that it covers all of the request types, as well as update our branding and documentation.

 ## Relevant Documents: